act-rules/act-rules.github.io/_rules/aria-hidden-no-focusable-content-6cfa84.md

 #### Passed Example 4

 This `a` element is not [focusable][] because it moves focus to the `input` element whenever it receives focus.
-The element named
-'Focus sentinel' might also be referred to as a bumper.
-These elements are typically found before and after a modal / dialog in order to contain focus within the modal.
+These elements are sometimes referred to as 'focus sentinel' or 'bumper'.
+They are typically found before and after a modal / dialog in order to contain focus within the modal.
 Page authors do not want the sentinel to be visible, nor do they want them to be read by a screen reader.
 But, they do want the element to be part of the [sequential focus navigation][].
 This allows the page author to detect that focus has left the dialog in order to wrap it to the top/bottom as appropriate.